-A request for PA Adjustment may be submitted when a provider finds any errors or discrepancies on a PA (i.e., typographical error, wrong provider number, wrong Recipient ID number, and some instant authorization edits) regardless of who made the error.
+A request for PA Adjustment may be submitted when a provider finds any errors or discrepancies on a PA (e.g., typographical error, wrong provider number, wrong Recipient ID number, and some instant authorization edits) regardless of who made the error.
 This PA Adjustment type may also be submitted when client meets medical necessity criteria for Increased Case Management Units, but it is not identified in the PICIS or MMIS system as such.
 The PA Adjustment request must be accompanied by supporting documentation.
+The PICIS Helpdesk will either back date or delete the authorization so providers can resubmit with corrections.